illixion/ble-collar-remote/README.md

    }
    ```

-   You may also need to change your hci interface number if you have multiple Bluetooth adapters.
+   **Linux**: You may need to change your HCI interface number if you have multiple Bluetooth adapters.
 Run `btmgmt info` to see available interfaces, then update `ble.hciInterface` in `config.json` accordingly.

-If the scanner fails to find your device, try using LightBlue on your phone to find the device name, then add it to `ble.deviceNamePatterns` in the config.
+   **macOS**: CoreBluetooth does not expose MAC addresses.
+The server discovers devices by scanning for the Nordic UART Service UUID or by matching name patterns configured in `ble.deviceNamePatterns`.
+If the scanner fails to find your device, use [LightBlue](https://apps.apple.com/us/app/lightblue/id557428110) on your phone to find the device name, then add it to `ble.deviceNamePatterns` in the config.

 5. Set your authentication token in `config.json`:
    ```json